 8: DIY Plywood Box by simon wells

-One of the simplest ways of making a highly functional nesting box is here – use plywood and get done with it.
+One of the simplest ways of making a highly functional nesting box is here we have in this plan – use plywood and get done with it.
 You can either place it on the floor, or hung it for a wall and keep eggs there in the morning.
 Make sure it is about 10 inches, as it is an ideal nesting box measurement.
 Make sure you cut the wooden pieces in equal length and fix them well, because that is only part that require attention, rest remains fun.
 Get the detail here

 9: Chicken Nesting Box from Pallet Wood

 The hens won’t mind that their nesting boxes are made from recycled pallet wood, as long as each box measures about 1-foot by 1-foot.

 Using old pallet wood will make the DIY project almost free to create.
 These free plans are easy to follow and the nesting box style fits in well with a rustic henhouse design.

 10: Chicken Nesting Box Plans for Coop